Divorce: Psychological

+Misconduct and substance abuse

 Children of divorced or separated parents exhibit increased behavioral problems and the marital conflict that accompanies parents' divorce places the child's social competence at risk.
+Children of divorced parents are more likely to search for outlets to cope with their emotions.
+For many struggling with social understanding and concepts of abuse or a lack of love in the home, drug abuse and general misconduct or violence are some of the indulgences that these children may be involved in.

 Divorce of elderly couples

 In the United States of America, since the mid-1990s, the divorce rate has increased to over 50% among baby boomers.
 More and more seniors are staying single; an analysis of census data conducted at Bowling Green State University predicted that divorce numbers would continue to rise.
 Baby boomers who remain unmarried are five times more likely to live in poverty than those who are married.
 They are also three times as likely to receive food stamps, public assistance or disability payments.

 Sociologists believe that the rise in the number of older Americans who are not married is a result of factors such as longevity and economics.
 Women, especially, are becoming more and more financially independent which allows them to feel more secure with being alone, in addition to changing perceptions of being divorced or single.
 This has resulted in less pressure for baby boomers to marry or stay married.